zeek/zeekctl/doc/main.rst

 Follow the directions to install Bro and BroControl according to the instructions in the :doc:`Installing Bro <../../install/install>` documentation.
+Depending on how you install Bro and BroControl, the files and directories that get installed might be owned by the "root" user.
+If you want to run BroControl as an ordinary user, then you will need to make sure that the user has write permissions to the "logs" and "spool" directories (and all subdirectories of these directories).

-Note that if you are planning to run Bro in a cluster configuration, then you need to install Bro and BroControl only on the manager host (the BroControl install_ command will install Bro and all required scripts to the other hosts in your cluster).
+Note that if you are planning to run Bro in a cluster configuration, then you need to install Bro and BroControl only on the manager host (the BroControl install_ or deploy_ commands will install Bro and all required scripts to the other hosts in your cluster).

 For more details on how to configure BroControl in a cluster configuration, see the examples in the